springmeyer/paleoserver/README.md

 The main difference is that paleoserver leverages boost::asio for multithreading rather than Apache and can be run from the command line or as a daemon without depending on another webserver for deployment.
 The draw back is that this lacks the flexibility for custom setup (urls, auth, etc) that comes easily with Apache.

+See also another experimental server written in javascript which is slightly faster: https://github.com/mapbox/landspeed.js

 ## Contact